On the Dynamical Instability of Monatomic Fluid Spheres in (N+1)-Dimensional Spacetime: (N+1)-dimensional spacetime of spherical symmetry

 via (see App.~\ref{app:idealgas} for an explicit example)

-As an aside, we note that this only applies for ideal fluids.
+As an aside, we note that this applies only for ideal (classical or quantum) fluids.
 If the \emph{microscopic interaction} between particles is significant, the internal energy density $u$ will contain interacting energy between particles, and $K$, $\gamma$ might depend explicitly on $n$.